Skip to main content

 The Bylaws serve as the constitution of Subvert Co-op, outlining the core rules that govern its operations.
 Because they address fundamental aspects of how the cooperative functions, they are difficult to change, typically requiring a vote from the entire membership.

 The Member Agreement complements the Bylaws but is more flexible, covering the rights, responsibilities, and expectations of members in their day-to-day interactions with the cooperative.
+If the bylaws are the constitution, the member agreement is your contract with the organization.
 This document is designed to adapt more easily to changes in the platform or co-op operations, making it easier to keep up with evolving member needs or legal requirements.

 Unlike the Bylaws, changes to the Member Agreement don’t require a full membership vote, allowing the Board of Directors to update it as needed to keep things running smoothly.